ucsd-cse11-w22/ucsd-cse11-w22.github.io/staff-and-help.md

 If the attendance policy above doesn't address your situation, please contact `jpolitz@eng.ucsd.edu`.

+**Do we need a clicker for this class?**

+No, we will use other ways (like paper handouts or Google Forms) to keep track of participation in class.

 **Where are the icons from?**

 Icons made by <a href="https://www.freepik.com" title="Freepik">Freepik</a> from <a href="https://www.flaticon.com/" title="Flaticon">www.flaticon.com</a>.